unicfdlab/hybridCentralSolvers/README.md

 * OpenFOAM+ 1912 - digitef-dev-1912
 * OpenFOAM+ 2012 - digitef-dev-2012

-## The library was useful in next research studies.
+## The library/approach was useful in next research studies.

 ### >>>>> 2021 <<<<<